 Youth and Family Services has grown over time, adapting to changes in the community and its' needs.
 The need for counseling and social services support has remained consistent over the last 5 years, and in particular areas, has doubled.
 How and where YFS offers services is inherently flexible to accommodate the competing demands experienced by our student body and adult population.
 Responding to feedback from several "Community Needs" surveys, groups/services have been developed and offered for support around parenting, relationship building, anger management/conflict resolution, and substance abuse prevention and education.
-In response to the increased need for supportive services, YFS has diligently developed counseling practices for a broad range of therapeutic services as well as continuing to work to increase access to services and connect families with other therapeutic resources.
+In response to the increased need for supportive services as well as continuing to work to increase access to services and connect families with other therapeutic resources.
 Working collaboratively with the Old Saybrook Public Schools enables earlier detection and intervention for behavioral health issues with students.
 YFS is able to offer support to the entire family system, whether through parenting resources, family therapy, or by offering scholarship opportunities for students/youth to become involved in our "Positive Youth Development" programming.

 An area of continuing development is the Intern Training Program.
-YFS has Master's degree-level interns across disciplines of clinical mental health counseling, social work, and marriage and family therapy.
+YFS has Master's degree- level interns across disciplines of clinical mental health counseling, social work, and marriage and family therapy.
 The interns offer additional support for our Positive Youth Development coordinators, thereby allowing us to offer extended programs that are able to accommodate more students.
-YFS has agreed to provide training and supervision for students this past year from CCSU, UCONN, St. Josephs, and SCSU.
+YFS has agreed to provide training and supervision for students this past year from CCSU, UCONN, and St. Josephs.
 Their involvement allows YFS to provide more comprehensive coverage for in-school collaboration, and allows the agency to offer more varied services to individuals and families.
 The intern program adds a benefit to YFS at no cost to the taxpayer, and our connection to these schools offers our staff some additional training experiences at no cost.